ettersi/Tensors.jl/README.md

 # Tensors

-Tensors in the sense of this package are multidimensional arrays with the additional twist that indices are distinguished based on labels rather than their position in some linear order.
+Tensors in the sense of this package are multidimensional arrays with the additional twist that indices are distinguished based on labels rather than their position in the argument list.
 For example, the line
 ```julia
 x = zeros([Mode(:apple,3), Mode(:orange,4)])
 ```